SL6I/Arabic-Text-Correction/Extension/AraT5v2/Readme.md

 ## Introduction

-More advanced model for Arabic Grammatical Error Correction, highlighting its updates and the dataset it uses.
+Arabic Grammatical Error Correction (GEC) involves detecting and correcting grammatical mistakes in Arabic text.
+This repository fine-tunes AraT5v2, an enhanced variant of the T5 model tailored for Arabic, on the Qalb-2014 dataset.

 ---